-A frozen shoulder or shoulder with ‘adhesive capsulitis’ is often painful with a variable degree of restriction of movement.
+A frozen shoulder (also known as adhesive capsulitis) is often painful with a variable degree of restricted movement.

-The condition can be caused by a number of conditions including diabetes, immune disorders, trauma or surgery and in many cases the cause is unknown.
-The capsule of the shoulder, which is usually a loose elastic structure, becomes inflamed, stiff and contracted.
+The condition can be associated with a number of conditions including diabetes, immune disorders, trauma or surgery and in many cases the cause is unknown.
+The capsule of the shoulder, is usually a loose elastic structure, lining and surrounding the glenohumeral joint.
+In frozen shoulder, this capsule becomes inflamed, stiff and contracted.

 The condition usually passes through three phases, starting with pain, followed by stiffness and finally a stage of resolution as the pain eases and movement returns.
 This process may take some time and a full range of movement may not be restored.

-Stage One (2-9 months): Pain increases with movement and is often worse at night.
+Stage One: Pain increases with movement and is often worse at night.
 Progressive loss of motion with increasing pain.

-Stage Two (4-12 months): Pain diminishes but the range of motion has become much more limited.
+Stage Two: Pain diminishes but the range of motion has become much more limited.

-Stage Three (12-42 months): The condition may begin to resolve.
+Stage Three: The condition may begin to resolve.
 Most patients experience a gradual restoration of motion.

 Your surgeon will usually be able to diagnose this condition on the basis of your symptoms and an examination.
 This may need to be supplemented by an ultrasound or MRI scan in order to rule out damage to the rotator cuff tendons.
 An x-ray can be helpful in excluding conditions such as osteoarthritis.